 We met Riva at Baycrest’s Cafe Europa, where she was interviewed by Sydney Swartz, Sabrina Wasserman, and Hailey Friedrichsen in October 2013.

 Pinchas Gutter was born in Lodz and was 7 years old when the war broke out.
-After his father was brutally beaten by Nazis in Lodz, he fled with his family to what they thought was safety in Warsaw .
-Pinchas and his family were incarcerated in the Warsaw Ghetto for three and a half years until April 1943, the time of the Ghetto uprising.
+After his father was brutally beaten by Nazis in Lodz, he fled with his family to what they thought was safety in Warsaw.
+From there, Pinchas and his family were incarcerated in the Warsaw Ghetto for three and a half years – until April 1943, the time of the ghetto uprising.
 After three weeks the family was deported to the death camp, Majdanek.
 Pinchas was sent to a work camp where people were beaten, shot or worked to death.
 Towards the end of the war he was forced on a death march, which he barely survived.
-He was liberated by the Russians on 8th May 1945 and was later taken to Britain with other children for rehabilitation.
+He was liberated by the Russians on May 8,1945 and was later taken to Britain with other children for rehabilitation.
 He spoke at Crestwood for the first time in our Holocaust Conference in 2008.
+He has since visited classes and spoken to students on many occasions, including our 2012 Human Rights Symposium.
+In February 2014 Josh Zweig visited Pinchas in his home for this interview, and in 2016 Pinchas returned to visit Mr. Masters’ History 10 class.

 Lea Hochman comes from a small town in Poland where she grew up with her family in a farming area.
 Life changed after the 1939 German invasion, though it was not until 1942 that the Germans decided to get rid of her family.
 They were 1 of 9 Jewish families in the town, and they were all sent to a ghetto.
 As the family was sleeping in a small attic Lea experienced a nightmare that changed her life forever.
 Lea and her brother ran away, escaping the ghetto.
 From this time she was no longer Lea Hochman.
 She had to hide her identity and she became Eva, spending most of her time inside and hiding.
 She was afraid to go out and be found, though she had to t times and did succeed in keeping her secret.
 After the war she worked for the Germans for a short period and ended up in a DPC camp in Hofgeismar, Germany.
 That was where she met her future husband, marrying him in the camp.
 From there she moved to Israel and stayed there for about 10 years.
 The country was new so life was hard.
 She had her first child there and then moved to Canada.
 Lea spoke at Crestwood in January 2011 as part of Holocaust Remembrance Day, and it was a featured story in the Canadian Jewish News.